mathparracho/PSCC_datachallenge/README.md

 # Hackathon

+First, I used Pytorch with the framework MONAI to do all the data collection, processing, and modeling.

-So, firstly I started with the idea of training a 3DUNET but I got several bad results.
+So, I started with the idea of training a 3DUNET but I got several bad results.
 So, in my second model tentative, I went to the SwinUNETR.
 This one performed the best, however still not as good as the others.

 I was not able to think of an idea to use the lung segmentations to help somehow the model.